 About the course

 The MSt in Traditional China provides students with an opportunity to develop the skills needed for research on pre-modern and early modern China.
-It is designed to stand independently as a one-year qualification which can lead on to further study elsewhere, but also to provide the standard training required by graduate students here in Oxford aiming at a thesis degree in pre-modern and early modern Chinese Studies.
+It is designed to stand independently as a one-year qualification which can lead on to further study elsewhere, but also to provide the standard training required of graduate students here in Oxford aiming at a thesis degree in pre-modern and early modern Chinese Studies.

 On the course you will work closely with certain members of Oxford’s internationally renowned team of specialist researchers from the China Centre, who will help you to tailor your master's degree to suit your needs and interests.
 The course involves a number of different elements.

-The first is the close reading of selected texts which bear on the your area of special interest.
+The first is the close reading of selected texts which bear on your area of special interest.
 The selection will be carefully worked out during the first term of the course, and will balance your particular needs with those of other students working in similar areas.

 The second is a basic course in Japanese or another specialist language relevant to the research topic, if taught at Oxford.
 Time is obviously too short to do real justice to this most difficult language, profoundly different from Chinese.
 So, teaching focuses on the essential need – to bring you to the point at which you can begin to tackle publications by Japanese specialists in your field.
 Once basic script and grammar have been covered, instruction moves straight on to readings with a Chinese focus.
 (There is no time to spare for the skills of speaking and listening.)
 The teacher for the Japanese course will be a native Japanese instructor.